-The schedule is management's responsibility, and derives from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-We subjected this schedule to the auditing procedures we applied to the financial statements.
-We also applied certain additional procedures, including comparing and reconciling the schedule directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, this schedule is fairly stated in all material respects in relation to the financial statements taken as a whole.
+The schedule is management's responsibility and derives from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+We subjected the schedule to the auditing procedures we applied to the basic financial statements.
+We also applied certain additional procedures, including comparing and reconciling the schedule directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the schedule is fairly stated in all material respects in relation to the basic financial statements taken as a whole.